databrickslabs/ucx/README.md

 > Please note that you **don't** need to use `poetry` inside notebooks or in the Databricks workspace.
 > It's only introduced to simplify local development.

+### Details of package installation

+Since the package itself is managed with `poetry`, to re-use it inside the notebooks we're doing the following:

+1. Installing the package dependencies via poetry export
+2. Adding the package itself to the notebook via `sys.path`